2023 Solar Incentives Guide for Homer, IL - Tax Credits & Rebates

 EcoWatch's Homer, IL Solar Incentives FAQs

-It's best to speak with your local Homer solar installer to get an understanding of which incentives your project will qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided by the Illinois government, may have additional requirements.
+It's best to speak with your local Homer solar installer for a better understanding of which incentives your project will qualify for.
+Typically, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those offered by the government of Illinois, may have other requirements.

-To find the best solar panel installer in your area, check out our guide to Homer's top solar panel companies.
+To discover the top solar panel installation companies near you, read our article on Homer's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.